Zvjezdan Misimović: Senior

-By late 2003 and early 2004, twenty-one-year-old Misimović still hadn't made an appearance in any national team's full squad.
-Approached in the Bayern Munich gym by club teammate Hasan Salihamidžić about playing for Bosnia and Herzegovina national team, Misimović was reportedly receptive to the idea immediately.
+By late 2003 and early 2004, twenty-one-year-old Misimović still had not made an appearance in any national team's full squad.
+Approached in the Bayern Munich gym by club teammate Hasan Salihamidžić about playing for the Bosnia and Herzegovina national team, Misimović was reportedly receptive to the idea immediately.
 After being put in touch with the Football Association of Bosnia and Herzegovina (N/FSBiH) officials Ahmet Pašalić and Munib Ušanović, the young creative midfielder's attachment to the team was agreed.

 He debuted for Bosnia under head coach Blaž Slišković on 18 February 2004 in a friendly match against Macedonia in Skopje.
-About a month later, in another friendly, versus Luxembourg in late March 2004, he netted his first goal.
+About a month later, in another friendly, against Luxembourg in late March 2004, he netted his first goal.

-2006 World Cup qualification
+2006 World Cup qualifying

 From fall 2004, VfL Bochum midfielder Misimović was used sparingly by Slišković during the 2006 FIFA World Cup qualifying campaign that saw Bosnia take on Spain, Serbia and Montenegro, Belgium, Lithuania, and San Marino.
 He played the full 90 minutes in the opening home draws against Spain and Serbia and Montenegro, followed by a substitute appearance in the away loss to Belgium.

 Misimović then enjoyed a spell as a consistent starter before being subbed off 10–20 minutes into the second half: in the 1–1 home draw with Lithuania (scored the opening goal), the away win at San Marino, and finally the 1–1 draw against Spain in Valencia (again scored the opening goal before Spain tied deep into injury-time in the 96th minute).

 For the deciding four qualifiers during late summer and early fall 2005 (home win against Belgium, the away win at Lithuania, home victory over San Marino, and the away defeat to Serbia and Montenegro), Slišković dropped Misimović (still playing his club football with Bochum but in 2.
 Bundesliga) to the bench, bringing him into action only in the final 15–20 minutes of each tie.